Trisophic-Union/Core-Documents/Constitution/Constitution.md

 - Initiate investigations into media misconduct
 - Issue public communications guidelines
 - Any channel or instituion falling under direct union control shall be part of the Mediatorium.
 This Power can be delegated to the Cooperation Office, but ultimately remainds under Mediatorium Control.

+- All union communications must go through the mediatorium first, this can be defined by the mediatorium in any way needed to conform to Trigonocracy.

 ##### Duties
 These Duties are meant to be delegated to the cooperation office